vicious390/Skill_ed/README.md

  splitting the data
- converting data into readable pandas format finding most recurred skills using iterators and dictionary coverting the json file into excel sheets
+ converting data into readable pandas format finding most recurred skills using iterators and dictionary coverting the json file into excel sheets using pandas module

 # Visualization
  using pandas and streamlit , excel sheet is formatted and displayed as a bar chart respresenting a specific job role and the most recurrd skills with  plotly